bluekvirus/Stage.js/implementation/HOWTO.md

 * boxLabel: (single checkbox label other than field label.)
 * checked: '...' - (checked value, single checkbox only)
 * unchecked: '...' - (unchecked value, single checkbox only)
-* upload: (file only)
+* upload:
+    *  standalone: false/true - whether or not to display a stand-alone upload button for this field.
+    *  formData: - an {} or function to return additional data to be submitted together with the file.
-    * url - a string or function that gives a url string as where to upload the file to.
+    *  url - a string indicating where to upload the file to.
-    * cb (this, result, textStatus, jqXHR) - the upload callback if successful.
+    *  ...  see complete option listing on [https://github.com/blueimp/jQuery-File-Upload/wiki/Options].
+    *  callbacks:
+        *      done/fail/always/progress ... - see complete callback listing on [https://github.com/blueimp/jQuery-File-Upload/wiki/Options].

 Remember, you can always layout your editors in a *Marionette.xView* through the `editor=""` attribute in the template:
 ```